Stits Playboy

-The Stits SA-3A Playboy (also called the Stitts SA-3A Playboy) is a single seat, strut-braced low-wing monoplane that was designed by Ray Stits for amateur construction.
+The Stits SA-3A Playboy (sometimes called the Stitts SA-3A Playboy) is a single seat, strut-braced low-wing monoplane that was designed by Ray Stits for amateur construction.
 The aircraft was designed and the prototype was completed in a three-month period during 1952.
 The design went on to become one of the most influential in the post-war boom in aircraft homebuilding.

 A side-by-side two seat version is known as the SA-3B.

 Design and development

 The Playboy was the third of fifteen different aircraft designs created by Stits, who migrated in the 1960s from selling plans to developing the Polyfiber line of aircraft coverings and related paint formulas.